Joint Strategic Needs Assessment (JSNA)

 - Almost two-thirds of Liverpool adults are classified as either overweight or obese, which is in line with national figures.

-- In Liverpool around 51.8% of adults consume the recommended '5-a-day’ which is the 2nd lowest out of 8 core cities and significantly below nationally (56.8%).
+- In Liverpool, around 55% of adults consume the recommended '5-a-day’ which is the 3rd highest out of the 8 core cities and significantly below nationally (57%).

-- Around 25% of adults (aged 19+) are physically inactive (<30 moderate intensity equivalent minutes per week), significantly higher than England and the 3rd highest among 8 core cities.
+- Around 25% of adults (aged 19+) are physically inactive (<30 moderate intensity equivalent minutes per week), similar to England (22%) and the 3rd highest among 8 core cities.

-- Hospital admissions for alcohol-specific conditions in the city are almost three times the national average, and Liverpool’s premature mortality rate for liver disease is more than twice the national rate.
+- Hospital admissions for alcohol-specific conditions in the city are almost three times the national average, and Liverpool’s premature mortality rate for liver disease is almost twice the national rate.

 Detailed needs assessments